NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Academic services (internal)

+- Chair of the gravitational-wave PhD application selection committee at L2IT (2023)
 - Member of the selection commitee for a junior professorship chair at L2IT / Univ.
 Paul Sabatier (2022)
 - Chair of the gravitational-wave postdoc application selection committee at L2IT (2022)
 - Chair of the gravitational-wave postdoc application selection committee at L2IT (2021)